Image by Jitendra Singh - Indian Travel Photographer 500px Images

 Note: the Taj is closed every Friday to anyone not attending prayers at the mosque.

 The Taj can be accessed through the west, south and east gates.
 Tour groups tend to enter through the east and west gates.
 Independent travellers tend to use the south gate, which is nearest to Taj Ganj, the main area for budget accommodation, and generally has shorter queues than the west gate.
-The east gate has the shortest queues of the lot, but this is because the ticket office is inconveniently located a 1km walk away at Shilpgram, a dire government-run tourist centre.
+The east gate has the shortest queues of the lot, but this is because the ticket office is inconveniently located a 1km walk away at Shilpgram, a dire, government-run tourist centre.
 There are separate queues for men and women at all three gates.
+Once you get your ticket, you can skip ahead of the lines of Indians waiting to get in – one perk of your pricey entry fee.

-Cameras and videos are permitted but you cannot take photographs inside the mausoleum itself, and the areas in which you can take videos are quite limited.
+Cameras and videos are permitted but you can't take photographs inside the mausoleum itself, and the areas in which you can take videos are quite limited.
+Tripods are banned.

-Do not forget to retrieve your free 500ml bottle of water and shoe covers (included in Taj ticket price).
-If you keep your ticket you get small entry-fee reductions when visiting Agra Fort, Fatehpur Sikri, Akbar's Tomb or the Itimad-ud-Daulah on the same day.
-You can also store your luggage for free beside the ticket offices and pick up an audio guide (₹118).
+Remember to retrieve your free 500ml bottle of water and shoe covers (included in Taj ticket price).
+If you keep your ticket you get small entry-fee discounts when visiting Agra Fort, Fatehpur Sikri, Akbar's Tomb or the Itimad-ud-Daulah on the same day.
+You can also pick up an audio guide (₹120).
+Bags much bigger than a money pouch are not allowed inside; free bag storage is available at the west gate.
+Any food or tobacco will be confiscated when you go through security.

 The Taj Mahal itself stands on a raised marble platform at the northern end of the ornamental gardens, with its back to the Yamuna River.
 Its raised position means that the backdrop is only sky – a masterstroke of design.
 Purely decorative 40m-high white minarets grace each corner of the platform.
 After more than three centuries they are not quite perpendicular, but they may have been designed to lean slightly outwards so that in the event of an earthquake they would fall away from the precious Taj.
 The red-sandstone mosque to the west is an important gathering place for Agra's Muslims.
 The identical building to the east, the jawab, was built for symmetry.